gmcgoldr/algorand-tut/docs/applications.md

 The first two expressions return the state value and work only for the current app.
 The last two expressions return an object `MaybeValue` which is itself an expression.
-When executed, it retrieves two values: whether or not the key was found, and its value (or default value if not found).
+When executed, it constructs two values: whether or not the key was found, and its value (or default value if not found).
 Then, those values can be accessed with expressions: `maybe.value()`, `maybe.hasValue()`.